Events

 Richard leading training at Southmere Lake.
 Photo by Karen Sutton.

-Since joining the Bumblebee Conservation Trust in 2013, I have run bumblebee identification courses across the UK, from Newquay all the way up to the Orkney Isles.
-From these events I have trained up approximately 1000 BBCT volunteers and still counting!
+Since joining the Bumblebee Conservation Trust in 2013, I have run hundreds of bumblebee identification courses across the UK, from Newquay all the way up to the Orkney Isles.
+From these events I have trained up several thousand BBCT volunteers and still counting!

-I also run training workshops on ladybird identification, including the more inconspicuous species.
-I have run these for Wildlife Trusts, the Field Studies Council at Preston Montfort, Shropshire. and for Coleopterist's Day at the Oxford University Museum of Natural History.
+I also run training workshops on ladybird identification, including larvae and the micro-ladybird species, as well as shieldbugs and beetles.
+I have run these for a wide range of organisations including multiple Wildlife Trusts, the Field Studies Council and the Oxford University Museum of Natural History.

 Please contact me using the contact form if you are interested in these training workshops.